Aditya-Bhalotia/8bit_vector_processor/README.md

 | 6'b101100  | Register Address Write                       |
 | 6'b101111  | Register Address Read                        |

-All the instructions have their usual meaning as used in general literature, as mentioned in Prof. Sarangi's textbook "Basic Computer Architecture."
+All the instructions have their usual meaning as used in general literature and also mentioned in Prof. Smruti Ranjan Sarangi's textbook "Basic Computer Architecture."

 ## Instruction Syntax